The University of Queensland

 Applicants may submit a formal application for credit with the University only once they have accepted a QTAC offer.
 UQ may limit the amount of credit that can be transferred towards the completion of a program.
 The UQ Credit Precedents Database is a tool that can be used as a guide to previously approved credit applications, which UQ may apply when deciding subsequent applications.

-• some creative arts, language and civil aviation qualifications
+- Some creative arts, language and civil aviation qualifications

-• memberships of professional associations for which qualifying exams are undertaken
+- Memberships of professional associations for which qualifying exams are undertaken

-• police, defence and emergency services experience.
+- Police, defence and emergency services experience.

-You may also use admission pathways such as employment experience and the Special Tertiary Admissions Test (STAT).
+You may also use admission pathways such as employment experience or the Special Tertiary Admissions Test (STAT).
 Some course exceptions may apply.
 STAT results are not accepted for current Year 12 students or for applicants under the age of 18.

 You are also required to meet relevant subject prerequisites for the program you are applying for.
 Please note that work and life experience may not satisfy subject prerequisite requirements.
+You may need to check what subjects you took in high school and consult the prerequisites guide to find their equivalents.
+Any additional entry requirements must also be satisfied.

 Bridging and Enabling Course Entry

-For applicants who have completed less than one full year of bachelor (or higher) level study, bridging and enabling courses and tertiary preparatory programs are available to help applicants with an admission pathway to their preferred UQ course.
-For more information, visit UQ’s Future Students website.
+For applicants who have completed less than 2 full years of bachelor (or higher) level study, bridging and enabling courses and tertiary preparatory programs are available to help applicants with an admission pathway to their preferred UQ course.

-Current Queensland and interstate Year 12 ATAR-eligible students will be considered for an offer based on their ATAR (or other recognised qualifications undertaken while at school).
+Current Queensland and interstate Year 12Â ATAR-eligible students will be considered for an offer based on their ATAR (or other recognised qualifications undertaken while at school).

 Current International Baccalaureate (IB) students will be assigned a selection rank based on the IB Admissions Score (IBAS) from the completed IB Diploma.
 As agreed by admissions centres around Australia, the IB score is converted to a ‘combined rank’.
 The combined rank is on the same scale as the ATAR (Australian Tertiary Admissions Rank).
 This is then converted to QTAC selection rank.
-For more information read about International Baccalaureate (IB) studies on the QTAC website.
 IB Diploma students will be considered for an offer based on this selection rank (or other recognised qualifications undertaken while at school).

 Results from Home Schooling, Accelerated Christian Education and other non-standard Year 12 programs (with SAT tests) may also be assigned a selection rank and considered for an offer based on this selection rank (or other recognised qualifications undertaken while at school).
 Contact UQ for more information.

-Applicants with Overseas Year 12 Study
+Applicants with overseas Year 12 study

 UQ will consider equivalent overseas Year 12 qualifications for admissions purposes.
 Contact UQ for more information.
 If you have secondary or tertiary qualifications from countries where English is not the standard language of instruction, you must provide evidence of English language proficiency.

 You are also required to meet relevant subject prerequisites for the course you are applying for.
-This will be satisfied by successful completion of Senior secondary subjects (or equivalent).
+This will be satisfied by successful completion of senior secondary subjects (or equivalent).
 Any additional entry requirements must also be satisfied.

 Privacy